Why Are Gas Prices So High?

 The Energy Information Administration forecasts that oil prices will remain in the same range through March 2018.
 That means gas prices won't go much higher.
 But some commodities traders think the price could go as high as $68 a barrel.
 That's unlikely.
 Shale oil producers will start coming back online at current prices.

-When Else Have Prices Been High?
+When Else Prices Have Been High

+In August, 2017, average gas prices rose from $2.35 a gallon to $2.49 a gallon.
+Hurricane Harvey wiped out 5 percent of the nation's oil and gas production.
 The Department of Energy released 500,000 barrels of oil from the Strategic Petroleum Reserve.
 By September 5, gas prices had returned to normal.

 On November 30, 2016, gas prices rose when OPEC cut production.
 Members agreed to reduce supply by 1.2 million barrels per day in January 2017.
 In response, traders bid oil prices to $51 a barrel in December 2016.
 That's double the 13-year low of $26.55/b in January 2016.
 Gas prices rose for 14 consecutive days after the meeting.
 The national average of $2.21 per gallon was up 20 cents compared to the same date last year.